asish012/csslp_preparation/Question Review/Remarks.md

 - **SP 800-100: Information Security Handbook: A Guide for Managers**
   As a CSSLP you should be familiar with the content of this guide.
 - **Federal Information Processing (FIPS) standards**
   FIPS publications are developed to address Federal requirements for:
   - interoperability of disparate systems
   - portability of data and software and
   - computer security

-  FIPS publications
+  FIPS publications related to software security are:
   - FIPS 140: Security Requirement for Cryptographic Modules
   - FIPS 186: Digital Signature Standard
   - FIPS 197: Advanced Encryption Standard
+  - FIPS 201: Personal Identity Verification (PIV) of Federal Employees and Contractors